MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-segment-based-journey.md

 - Create name for the journey
 - Select **Segment-based** for the journey type.
 Customers start a segment-based journey when they qualify to be part of a segment.
 - Select a segment
-- **Frequency**: You can choose from three frequency settings for the journey: one-time, ongoing, or repeated.
+- Choose the **frequency** at which your journey should run:
-    - **One-time**: At the journey start, the journey reads the segment.
-Changes made to the segment after the journey start *aren't* reflected in the journey
+    - A **one-time** journey with a **static** audience runs exactly once.
-    - **Ongoing**: At the journey start, the journey reads the segment.
-The journey listens for changes in the segment membership.
-Newly added segment members are processed in the journey at varying times depending on the complexity of the segment.
+    - A **one-time** journey where **newly added members can start at any time** runs right away for anyone currently in the segment and runs again as members are added to the segment.
+Each person only goes through the journey once, even if they're removed and re-added to the segment later.
-    - **Repeated**: At the journey start, the journey reads the segment.
-The segment is read again each time the journey restarts.
-For example, if a journey repeats every day, segment members added after the journey starts will be processed in the journey the next day.
+    - A **repeating** journey runs on a schedule that you define.
+The journey only runs at those times and anyone added to segments in between those times only participates in the journey the next time it's scheduled to run.
-- **Start date and time**: Specify the start date and time when you want to send the announcement.
+- Set the **start date and time**: Specify the start date and time when you want to send the announcement.
 If you want, you can specify the time zone for the journey.

 ## Add the announcement messages